 Extreme and adventure sports, including rock climbing, skydiving, rafting and caving carry risks beyond those faced on a more conventional holiday, and safety standards across the world vary widely.

 Evidence suggests that newer sports, such as base jumping, are among the most dangerous.
-The increased risk does not protect negligent trainers and operators against injury claims, and in many jurisdictions an individual can still make a personal injury claim even if they have "signed a waiver".
+The increased risk does not protect negligent trainers and operators against injury claims.
+In many jurisdictions, an individual can still make a personal injury claim even if they have "signed a waiver".